Mooshi-1/DataBuddy/README.md

 - **win32com.client**: Engine for Excel manipulation used specifically for writing into LF-10 and LF-11

 ## TODO List
+### Overall
+- track total number of times used, usage statistics, etc

+### Aux/Searcher algorithms
+- refactor shuttle/shuttlehome, sometimes they don't work properly... move QC to batch pack data, etc

 ### Screens
 - Reinject handling
+- SCRNZ - new report, addition of unknown spectra

+### Z carryover
+- expand 2 instrument run, with 1 doing bases and 1 doing acids, with additional functionality
+- automate transfer of results from 1 computer to another and transfer to TA-DATA directory on G-drive
+- then bring batch from G drive to local computer for processing

 ### Sequence
+- method dictionary for LF-23 creation not using .startswith() properly
+- Handle multiple quants gracefully, while not impacting multiple screen batches
 - Urine handling
 - Scion-specific sequences
 - Reinject creation
 - Additional statistics related to batch

 ### Quants
+- SQVOL reinject aggregator
+- some sort of recognition of undiluted MSA's (Gx0) and other non-routine tissue specimens
 - Scion init, then work into QuantMain